 - Verify zoning for use of the newly constructed property

-- Check that surrounding infrastructure can support traffic to and from the location
+- Check that the surrounding infrastructure can support traffic to and from the location

 - Conduct environmental testing to identify contaminants